 Robert joined Watsi on April 7th, 2014.
 Nine years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Robert's most recent donation traveled 8,500 miles to support Emmanuel, a hardworking student from Kenya, to fund clubfoot repair surgery and chase after his dreams.
+Robert's most recent donation traveled 8,300 miles to support Htee, a one-year-old boy from Burma, to fund surgery to heal his severe liver condition.

 Emmanuel, who is 19 years old, is the third born in a family of five children.
 He lives in Kansau village in Kenya.
 While Emmanuel was healthy at birth, when he was four or five years old, he began to experience convulsions.
 His parents brought him to Kenyatta National Hospital, where he was diagnosed with hemiplegic CP, a condition where the brain has been impacted and results in the paralysis of one side of the body.
 In addition, Emmanuel has clubfoot of his left foot, which makes it difficult for him to wear shoes and to walk easily.
 Fortunately, Emmanuel traveled to visit our medical partner's care center, AIC Cure International Hospital.
 There, surgeons will perform clubfoot repair surgery on January 16th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,286 to fund Emmanuel's clubfoot repair.
 After treatment, he will be able to walk more easily, and to resume his vocational studies classes at Machakos School, which he so enjoys.
 Emmanuel said: “I would love to see my foot corrected so that I can continue with my studies and start my business in the future.”